 Note that financial statements are the best way of evaluating a company’s performance and determine its ability to pay debts.
 Therefore, they should be compiled, reviewed, and audited by a professional to ensure that they give the right picture of the business performance.

 The primary objective of compiling financial statements is to help the management present financial information without providing or obtaining assurance that no further modification is required for the financial statements.
 Here, the Chartered Accountant (CA) does not review or audit the accounts and does not offer a confirmation that the financial statements are in agreement with the selected basis of accounting.
 The CA is expected to prepare the financial statements but not to verify information.

 The primary objective of reviewing financial statements is to obtain assurance that these statements don’t require further material modifications and comply with the right accounting framework.
 To review the financial statements, the CA is required to make inquiries and analyze the financial statements.
 Though financial statement review does not provide the same degree of assurance as audit, some of the users of financial statements find it acceptable.
 A review is slightly costly as compared compilation but cheaper than an audit.

 Financial statement audit

 Financial statements compilation, review, and auditing each has a different level of assurance and cost.
 Therefore, depending on the size and complexity of your business as well as the users of the financial statements, you can choose the right service.
-Whichever path way your company opt for, it will certainly require accounting services to have the financial statements ready before any work above can be done.
+Whichever path way your company opt for, it will certainly require accounting services in Singapore to have the financial statements ready before any work above can be done.
 Contact us today to obtain advice on this.